DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsubsection{Parameter Settings}

 All experiments were repeated five times with a random seed list $[1, 2, 3, 4, 5]$, and the average results were reported.
 For all MI datasets, models were trained for 100 epochs using the Adam optimizer with a learning rate $10^{-3}$ and a batch size of 32.
 For seizure datasets, models are trained for 200 epochs using the Adam optimizer with a learning rate $10^{-3}$.
 The batch size was set to 256 for CHSZ and 512 for NICU because of the larger data size.
-Due to the specific characteristics of datasets, scenarios, and tasks, we adopted distinct model configurations accordingly, as summarized in Table~\ref{tab:model_para}.
+For all baseline models, the model hyperparameters (e.g., kernel sizes, number of convolutional and Transformer layers) were set according to the original papers to ensure a fair comparison and reproducibility.
+Due to the specific characteristics of datasets, scenarios, and tasks, we adopted distinct model configurations accordingly, as summarized in Table S6 of the supplementary Material.